flutter/website/src/docs/development/tools/devtools/memory.md

 <dl markdown="1">
 <dt markdown="1">**Event Timeline**</dt>
-<dd>Displays DevTools events (such as Snapshot (manual and auto), Dart VM GC, user requested GC, Monitor and Accumulator Reset (button clicks) when they occurred, in relation to the memory chart timeline.</dd>
+<dd>The event timeline displays Dart VM and DevTools events on a shared timeline.
+These events can be snapshots (manual and auto), Dart VM GCs, user requested GCs, or monitor and accumulator reset actions.</dd>
 <dt markdown="1">**Memory Overview Chart**</dt>
-<dd>This chart is a timeseries graph to help visualize the state of the Dart heap and External Heaps at various points in time.</dd>
+<dd>This chart is a timeseries graph that visualizes the state of the Dart heap and external heaps over time.</dd>
 <dt markdown="1">**Android Overview Chart**</dt>
-<dd>This chart, for an Android app, collects Android's ADB tool meminfo section of ADB's App Summary section.</dd>
+<dd>This chart is specific to an Android app, and it shows Android ADB meminfo from an ADB app summary.</dd>
-<dt markdown="1">**Timeline Position**</dt>
-<dd>Slider controls the x-axis (timeline or left-most position) of the all charts (event, memory and Android).
-The increment is based on the current display unit.
-For example, setting the Display  to 5 minutes then each increment in the slider (from right-most to left) would be now, 5 minutes ago, 10 minutes ago, etc.</dd>
 <dt markdown="1">**Tree View of Memory**</dt>
-<dd>Table Tree view of outstanding memory events e.g., User requested snapshots, Automatic snapshots, Analysis of snapshots, and Memory Allocation monitoring.</dd>
+<dd>The tree table view displays outstanding memory events (user requested snapshots, automatic snapshots, snapshot analyses, memory allocation monitoring).</dd>
-<dt markdown="1">**Memory View**</dt>
+<dt markdown="1">**Memory Inspector**</dt>
-<dd>Display either the contents of the analysis, snapshot or monitoring based on the currently selected row in the Table Tree view.</dd>
+<dd>Display either the contents of an analysis, snapshot or monitoring based on the currently selected row in the tree view.</dd>
 </dl>

-## Memory Controls
+## Memory controls

-The top line of the memory profile page has a number of buttons and dropdowns to control how memory charts are displayed.
+The top of the memory page has several buttons and dropdowns that control how memory data is displayed.

 ![Screenshot of a memory controls]({% asset tools/devtools/memory_controls.png @path %}){:width="100%"}